 The MRF investment policy mandates that securities will be held to maturity.
 Occasionally, however, securities in the portfolio are liquidated prior to their stated maturity date.
 The MRF has the authority to sell all or part of a security early to meet cash flow/benefit payment requirements.
 Historically, the MRF holds cash in overnight securities in an amount equal to approximately 110% of the following month's benefit.
-During FY 2023 and FY 2022, all securities were held to maturity.
+During FY 2024, in response to a cash shortfall created from unanticipated changes in contributions and higher-than-anticipated sequestration, the MRF redeemed \$3 billion from an \$11.9 billion security, 20 days before maturity, to cover